-If you are looking to purchase a ball screw, you’ve probably come across the terms “ground” and “rolled” at some point in your research.
+If you are looking to purchase a ball screw, you’ve probably noticed there are two different ball screw types.
+These varieties are called rolled and ground ball screws.
 Though they have similar functions, there are a few distinctions between ground and rolled ball screws that are important to know.
 Here is your guide on ground vs. rolled ball screws: the differences.

 The first difference between ground and rolled ball screws is their differing fabrication processes.
 Ground ball screws are created through an abrasion process, during which a very hard abrasive cutter moves along the length of the horizontally positioned blank, carving out a few threads of the screw at a time.
 In contrast to ground ball screws, rolled ball screws are manufactured using rotating tool dies.
 The blank is pushed back and forth between these dies, which serve to shape the threads of the screw.
 The rolling process is popular because of its high efficiency.